-- 1. During each round, a judge will mark the respective score for each Contestant, according to mentioned criteria.

-- 2. The number of blows that each one has received.
+- 1. During each round, a judge will mark the respective score for each Contestant, according to mentioned criteria. - 2.
+The number of blows that each one has received.
 To count a punch or a kick as a blow must not be blocked or stopped.
 The value of registered blows in a fight will be counted at the end of each round and granted to the better Contestant, according to his degree of superiority.
-Blows given by a Contestant will not be taken into account:

-- if they are contrary to regulations

-- o if they land on the arms

-- if they are weak and do not come from legs, body or shoulders.

-- 3. Points will be given per round.
+Blows given by a Contestant will not be taken into account: - o if they are contrary to regulations - $\circ$ if they land on the arms - o if they are weak and do not come from legs, body or shoulders. - 3.
+Points will be given per round.
 No fractions of points will be given.
 At the end of each round, the better (the more skilful) Contestant, the one who has scored more, will receive 10 points and his opponent proportionally less (10-9) (10-8).
-When the Contestants are judged on the same level, each one will receive 10 points.

-- 4. If, at the end of a bout, after having judged each round according to points 1 and 2, both Contestants have an equal number of points, the judge will give advantage to the Contestant who, in his opinion showed, in the whole match, i.e. considering the three rounds:

-- \ better fighting techniques

-- \ better offence

-- \ better defence

-- \ more kicks

-- \ more powerful

-- \ better endurance and stamina.

-- 5. If the result is the same in all three rounds, which is possible but very rare, the judge will give the preference to the fighter who was more active, had more kicks, better style or technique, better conditioning. - 6.
+When the Contestants are judged on the same level, each one will receive 10 points. - 4.
+If, at the end of a bout, after having judged each round according to points 1 and 2, both Contestants have an equal number of points, the judge will give advantage to the Contestant who, in his opinion showed, in the whole match, i.e. considering the three rounds: - \ better fighting techniques - \ better offence - \ better defence - \ more kicks - \ more powerful - \ better endurance and stamina. - 5.
+If the result is the same in all three rounds, which is possible but very rare, the judge will give the preference to the fighter who was more active, had more kicks, better style or technique, better conditioning. - 6.
 One extra point can be given in each round to one of the two fighters if a Contestant has dominated the round by 8 points difference. - 7.
 When a fighter spits out his mouth-guard on purpose, the central referee should stop the fight immediately and count him as if for a knock down. - 8.
+If the fighters are equal on points after three rounds the fighter who won the last round will win the fight. - 9.
 If the last round is equal the judges will use the remarks to choose a winner.